Ybalrid/dotfiles/README.md

  - zsh-syntax-highlighting
  - history-substring-search

-In my usage of this repo, I cli
+In my usage of this repo, I clone it this repository in `/home/$USER/dotfiles/` so this path is used in zshrc to point to this custom directory

 ### termite